 Engineering Hall

-The master of science and doctor of philosophy degrees in engineering mechanics are offered within a graduate program covering contemporary areas in both theoretical and applied mechanics.
+The doctor of philosophy degree in engineering mechanics is offered within a graduate program covering contemporary areas in both theoretical and applied mechanics.
 With the guidance of a major professor, a program can be designed to meet an individual student's needs and interests.

-The program is broadly structured into several main areas of instruction and research interests in mechanics of materials and astronautics: continuum mechanics, computational mechanics, dynamics and vibration, fluid mechanics, nanomechanics, solid mechanics, and biomechanics.
-Related fields in which minor work may be done include civil and environmental engineering, chemical and biological engineering, electrical and computer engineering, materials science, mechanical engineering, nuclear engineering and engineering physics, physics, geological engineering and geology, mathematics, statistics, and computer science.
+This program is broadly structured into several main areas of instruction and research interests in fluid and solid mechanics: continuum mechanics, computational mechanics, dynamics and vibration, nanomechanics, and biomechanics.
+Related fields include civil and environmental engineering, chemical and biological engineering, electrical and computer engineering, materials science, mechanical engineering, nuclear engineering and engineering physics, physics, geological engineering and geology, mathematics, statistics, and computer science.

-Laboratories are well equipped for experimental testing and research; these include holography, Moire, atomic force microscopy, vibration testing, and other optical methods for experimental mechanics research.
+Laboratories are well equipped for experimental testing and research; these include, atomic force microscopy, vibration testing, and other optical methods for experimental mechanics research.
 The department has access to collegewide facilities.
 The Wisconsin Laboratory for Structures and Materials Testing has facilities for testing large structures, fatigue and vibration labs, and complements the department's laboratories.
-The Materials Science Center provides state-of-the-art instrumentation, support facilities, and expert technical assistance for research and education in materials.
+The Nanoscale Imaging and Analysis Center provides state-of-the-art instrumentation, support facilities, and expert technical assistance for research and education in materials.
 Its facilities include scanning and transmission electron microscopes, image processing and analysis systems, surface and thin film characterization facilities, and x-ray diffraction facilities.

 Please consult the table below for key information about this degree program’s admissions requirements.
 The program may have more detailed admissions requirements, which can be found below the table or on the program’s website.